Winegrowers Supplies - Rootstocks for Grafted Vines

 5. Müller-Thurgau, Huxelrebe, Reichensteiner, which have only moderate wood-ripening and poor winter-frost resistance, should not be on 5BB, particularly in more northerly districts.
 Faberrebe, Regner and Würzer should also not be on 5BB.

-The main rootstocks now used in France are SO4, 3309, Fercal and 161-49.
+The main rootstocks now used in France are SO4, 3309, 161-49 and increasing in popularity are Fercal, Gravesac and 34EM.
 French vines are relatively close planted so they tend to use less vigorous rootstocks.

 Rootstock